Andrea “Andie” Watts

 Highlands in 2016.
 Prior to joining PSPG, she worked with families and children in the hospital setting and outpatient behavioral services.
 She has experience in working with individuals from birth to end of life and spent many years focusing on suicide prevention with young adults.
 She enjoys working with children and families and believes that by exploring our own coping skills we can enhance how we interact with the world.
 Ms. Grundhoffer provides therapy for first responders and their families and works with the All Stars Program.

-BAJennifer has a bachelor’s degree in Developmental Psychology from the University of Denver.
-She has worked extensively with children ages birth to 14 and their families.
+BAMs.
+Rodgers has a bachelor’s degree in Developmental Psychology from the University of Denver.
+She has worked extensively with children birth through 14 and their families.

 Captain Bob Tyler